 This position is based in Washington, D.C.
 All staff currently work a hybrid schedule.

-- Bachelor’s degree or 5-7 years of direct professional experience in lieu of a degree.
+- Bachelor’s degree or 5 years of direct professional work experience in lieu of degree.

-- Job involves normal physical requirements for an office position; no extraordinary physical requirements beyond ability to travel.
+- Job involves normal physical requirements for an office position.

 How to Apply

 To apply, submit a cover letter and resume here.